kenji-yt/HEAL/README.md

     - Plot the combined copy number along each subgenomes gene order.
     - Compute and return genome wide and per-chromosome statistics regarding the distribution of anchor sets (groups of corresponding anchors from different subgenomes) in each copy number ratio.

+## Bugs, Suggestions, Help

+If you wish to report an error/bug, ask for help, or suggest changes and new features, please open an issue [here](https://github.com/kenji-yt/HEAL/issues).

 ## Installation

 - [install Snakemake via Conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).